q3769/chunk4j/README.md

 Chunk4J aims to handle most details of the `Chunk` behind the scenes of the `Chopper` and `Stitcher` API.
 For the API client, it suffices to know that `Chunk` is a simple POJO data holder; serializable, it carries the data bytes travelling from the `Chopper` to the `Stitcher`.
-To transport Chunks over the network from the Chopper to the Sticher, the API client simply needs to pack the Chunk into a transport-specific message on the Chopper's end, and unpack the message back to a Chunk on the Stitcher's end, using the POJO marshal-unmarshal technique applicable to the transport.
+To transport Chunks over the network, the API client simply needs to pack the Chunk into a transport-specific message on the Chopper's end, and unpack the message back to a Chunk on the Stitcher's end, using the POJO marshal-unmarshal technique applicable to the transport.

 ### The Stitcher